-While the churning of the sea of milk is a recurring iconographic theme in Khmer temples, the mention of apsaras is quite rare in Khmer epigraphy, despite the 1360 inscriptions recorded to date (2018).
+While the churning of the Milk Ocean is a recurring iconographic theme in Khmer temples, the mention of apsaras is quite rare in Khmer epigraphy, despite the 1360 inscriptions recorded to date (2018).
 Even if the texts of classical India were known by the ancient Khmer, it is necessary to understand what was their vision of the apsaras.
 Following are some translations from Sanskrit epigraphy by the École française d’Extrême Orient in various BEFEO (Bulletin de l’École française d’Extrême Orient).

 « Comme le soleil (salué) par les Siddha, par les troupes des apsaras, par les plus parfaits brâhmanes et par les Kinnara, il était sans cesse adoré par les plus puissants rois (dont le front) reluit de l'éclatante rougeur de la poudre de ses pieds; - et bien qu'apparu à Svargadvârapura [ou: sorti d'une ville qui était la porte du ciel], il illuminait le séjour suprême des créatures ... ayant distribué cent linga sur la surface de la terre. »